sansecio/corediff/README.md

 In default mode, Corediff will only check official Magento paths.
 In order to find these, you should point Corediff to the root of a Magento installation.

-Alternatively you can scan all files with the `--full` option.
+Alternatively you can scan all files with the `--ignore-paths` option.
 NB this will produce more output and requires more interpretation by a developer or forensic analyst.

 # Installation